 - Online Escape Room — a fun activity that gets the team out of their day-to-day habits

 - Virtual Happy Hour — everyone gets to expense up to $20; jump on a call as a team and make your own cocktails and hang out to wrap up the week

 This one is a bit tougher if you are strapped on cash, so that is why I am touching on it last.
 Barring COVID (I don't condone unsafe travel!), schedule some time for your team to actually get together and hangout.
 Do a retreat in a fun city, expense the entirety of the trip for everyone (flights, housing, a few meals each day) and enjoy one another's company.
+You can even bring your costs down and eliminate the need for flights and housing by opting for RV van rentals and taking your team on a road trip instead.
 Don't do work, just have fun - get to know each other as people, as friends.
 Build mutual respect and hype up the team energy on the mission of your business.

 Whether this resonates with you or not, there is no denying that the world is changing.
 So it's up to you, are you going to resist the change or are you going to adapt to tomorrow's world?